cs5450/cs5450.github.io/assignments/hw4.md

 Note: blank line in the tweets section should just be skipped and processing should continue.

+Here Mark is following Tommy and Jill; Tommy is following Jill and Sam; and so on...

 Part of this assignment will be to produce one output file per user with the filename `username.feed` (e.g. `Mark.feed`, `Tommy.feed`, etc.).
 The requirements for your feed output are:

   1. list the username on the first line